mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 ## Installation
 Follow the steps below to set up and run Journito on your local machine.
 This guide assumes you have basic knowledge of software installation and system dependencies.

+### Option 1: Direct Installation (Recommended for Users)
+To install Journito directly on your Android device:

+Prerequisites:
+* Android device running Android 5.0 (API level 21) or higher
+* At least 22 MB of free storage space
+* Permission to install apps from unknown sources

+Installation Steps:
+1. Download the Journito APK file (21.4 MB) to your Android device
+2. Open your device's Settings > Security
+3. Enable "Install from Unknown Sources" or "Install Unknown Apps"
+4. Find the downloaded APK file in your Downloads folder
+5. Tap the APK file and select "Install"
+6. Once installation is complete, tap "Open" to launch Journito

+### Option 2: Building from Source (For Developers)
 Prerequisites
 Before installing, ensure you have the following software installed on your machine: